The Centre for Kurdish Studies benefits from Exeter’s large specialist library collections on the Middle East.

 Library and archive facilities

-The Centre for Kurdish Studies benefits from Exeter’s large specialist library collections on the Middle East, and from the presence of AWDU (the Arab World Documentation Unit), which also contains many items of interest to Kurdish specialists – including, for example C. J. Edmonds’ personal maps of Iraq, with his annotations.
+The Centre for Kurdish Studies (CKS) benefits from Exeter’s large specialist library collections on the Middle East, and from the presence of AWDU (the Arab World Documentation Unit), which also contains many items of interest to Kurdish specialists – including, for example C. J. Edmonds’ personal maps of Iraq, with his annotations.

 Omar Sheikhmous has generously donated his personal archives to the University of Exeter including, among others, books, PhD thesis, pamphlets, journals and magazines.
 Thanks to his generous gift the library of Exeter started to build a collection of more than 150 rare Kurdish newspapers and journals (published both in Europe and the Middle East).